 Therapy for San Francisco Children, Tweens & Teens

 My approach to counseling children and adolescents is positive, developmentally sensitive and relationship-based.
 It is informed by developmental and mental health research and best practices.
-The therapy is carefully tailored to promote your child's social/emotional well-being through self-expression, growth in understanding, strengthening relationships and development of new skills.
+The therapy is carefully tailored to promote your child's social/emotional well-being through self-expression, growth in understanding, enhancement of relationships and development of skills.

 I use an integrative approach, drawing on various practices and schools of therapy to optimize treatment for each child or teenager.
 Sessions may include components of behavioral, cognitive/behavioral, psychoeducational, talk and/or play therapy.
 The therapy typically includes gentle encouragement of new ways of managing challenging situations, emotions and/or relationships.

 The counseling is adapted as children and teens grow and develop.
 I'll be curious about your child's interests, friendships and opinions.
 I look forward to learning about your child from you - and to hearing what your child has to say.